Blog

 Read more

 Welcome, brave adventurers, to Heroes Rise.
-This is the 233rd entry into our chronicle, recorded on Saturday, January 21st, 2023, and released Wednesday, January 25th, 2023 over at heroesrisepodcast.com.
-In this week’s Adventurer’s Pack, Ostron and Ryu went to PAX Unplugged and talked to the goodfolk of Goodman Games.
-Next we check out some D&D News, brought to you by the letters “O”, “G”, “L” and the number 1.1.
-Yeah, we’ve got some things to wade through.
-After that we’ll take a Short Rest and head into the Gnomish Workshop and take a look at everyone’s AC; before finally heading into the Scrying Pool to see what you have to say.
+This is the 245th entry into our chronicle, recorded on Saturday, August 12th, 2023, and released Wednesday, August 16th, 2023 over at heroesrisepodcast.com.
+In this week’s Adventurer’s Pack, Ryu tells us what’s on her xmind.
+Next we check out some D&D News as we check out the latest hardcover release Bigby Presents: Glory of the Giants After that we’ll take a Short Rest and head into the Archives of Candlekeep and learn all about the Owlbear; before finally heading into the Scrying Pool to see what you [all] have to say.
 Community Questions

 Read more